MitchTalmadge/AMP-dockerized/README.md

 | `StarBound` | TCP 21025 ([Guide](https://starbounder.org/Guide:Setting_Up_Multiplayer))                                                                                                                      |
 | `Valheim`   | UDP 5678 → 5680                                                                                                                                                                                |

+> [!IMPORTANT]
-Just a quick note about ports: some games use TCP, some games use UDP.
-Make sure you are using the right protocol.
-Don't fall into the trap of accidentally mapping a TCP port for a UDP game -- you won't be able to connect.
+> Make sure you are using the right protocol.
+If you accidentally map a TCP port for a UDP game, you won't be able to connect!

 ## Environment Variables